Debalent/Finthos/APP-STORE-DEPLOYMENT-GUIDE.md

 ## 🎯 Overview

-This comprehensive guide provides step-by-step instructions for deploying the Finthos enterprise fintech platform to both Apple App Store and Google Play Store, including all technical requirements, compliance considerations, and business setup.
+This comprehensive guide provides step-by-step instructions for deploying the PeopleTrustPay enterprise fintech platform to both Apple App Store and Google Play Store, including all technical requirements, compliance considerations, and business setup.

 ---